 What is an Au Pair and how much do they cost?

-- An au pair plus will expect £150 to £200 per week for up to 35 hours per week.
+Au pairs are generally paid between £100 to £150 per week.
+However, an au pair plus may have more extensive childcare experience, and will therefore require a higher weekly salary, £150 to £200 per week for up to 35 hours per week.

-- An au pair plus maintains the same duties as an au pair – living in the family’s home, taking a share of the family's responsibility for childcare as well as some light housework.
+An au pair plus maintains the same duties as an au pair – living in the family’s home, taking a share of the family's responsibility for childcare as well as some light housework.

 What is the difference between an Au Pair and a Live In Nanny?

-- An au pair will expose the children to another culture and a second language but is not expected to teach a language, an au pair is in a host family's home to learn English.
+An au pair will expose the children to another culture and a second language, but is not expected to teach a language, an au pair is in a host family's home to learn English.

-- View Au Pairs in London
+View Au Pairs in London

 Information about visa requirements is available from the UK visas and immigration departments.